ParraChristian/ParraChristian.github.io/shaft-code.md

 ## Inputs

 Material Properties<br/>
-- Choose from a built-in list of ASME steel grades, or
+- Choose from a built-in list of ASME steel grades, or<br/>
-- Manually input key properties: yield strength, tensile strength, and surface finish.
+- Manually input key properties: yield strength, tensile strength, and surface finish.<br/>
-Loading Conditions
+Loading Conditions<br/>
-- Define the minimum and maximum moment and torque values the shaft will experience.
+- Define the minimum and maximum moment and torque values the shaft will experience.<br/>
-Additional Options
+Additional Options<br/>
-- Customize design parameters such as:
+- Customize design parameters such as:<br/>
-- Shaft reliability
+- Shaft reliability<br/>
-- Factor of safety
+- Factor of safety<br/>
-= Diameter ratio (D/d)
+= Diameter ratio (D/d)<br/>